apify/actor-templates/templates/ts-playwright-test-runner/README.md

 Run your Playwright tests on the Apify Platform effectively and easily.
 Just set up your test environment using a user-friendly UI and let the platform do the rest.

-> Note: This is a custom version of this actor.
-If you want to use the original simple version, please use the [official actor](https://apify.com/jindrich.bar/playwright-test).
->
-> Unlike the original actor, this version reads test suite files from the `tests` folder and does not allow you to pass the test codes via Apify input.
+> Note: This is a custom version of [`Playwright Test Runner`](https://apify.com/jindrich.bar/playwright-test) actor.
+Unlike the original actor, this version reads test suite files from the `tests` folder and does not allow you to pass the test files via Apify input.

 ## Features